zombierzn/vungle-resources/Android-resources/android-advanced-settings.md

     @Override
     public void onCachedAdAvailable() {
-        // Called when ad is downloaded and ready to be played }
+        // Called when a cached ad is downloaded and ready to be played }

     @Override
     public void onAdUnavailable() {
-        // Called when play ad is called, but no cached or streaming ad was available }
+        // Called when VunglePub.playAd() was called, but no ad was available to play }

   };